FW 190 A-8 Flight Trials

 Climb +1.0°

-Furthermore with ~ 25° toward top-heavy and/or tail-heavy vorgebügelten elevator trim angle of conducted flights showed that thereby a shift of the indifference points (Indifferenzpunktes) does not take place.
-Judged purely by feel, however, the upward slope of the stability line seems thereby influenced by, and in the favorable sense with top-heavy gebügelten trim angles.
+Further flights conducted with trim tab edges adjusted to ~ 25° nose-heavy resp. tail-heavy show that no movement of the neutral point is caused through this.
+Judged purely by feel, however, the upward slope of the stability line seems thereby influenced by, and in the favorable sense with trim tab edges adjusted nose-heavy.

 Langenhagen, 21 November 1944